Sea lion: Interactions with humans

 Sea lion attacks on humans are rare, but when humans come within approximately 2.5 meters, it can be very unsafe.
-In a highly unusual attack in 2007 in Western Australia, a sea lion leapt from the water and seriously mauled a 13-year-old girl surfing behind a speedboat.
+In 2005, Sebastián Piñera, then candidate to the Chilean presidency, was nearly bitten by a sea lion while campaigning in the southern city of Valdivia, with the incident being popular with the media nationwide.
+In a highly unusual attack in 2007 in Western Australia, a sea lion leapt from the water and mauled a 13-year-old girl surfing behind a speedboat.
 The sea lion appeared to be preparing for a second attack when the girl was rescued.
 An Australian marine biologist suggested that the sea lion may have viewed the girl "like a rag doll toy" to be played with.
 In San Francisco, where an increasingly large population of California sea lions crowds docks along San Francisco Bay, incidents have been reported in recent years of swimmers being bitten on the legs by large, aggressive males, possibly as territorial acts.
 In April 2015, a sea lion attacked a 62-year-old man who was boating with his wife in San Diego.
 The attack left the man with a punctured bone.
 In May 2017, a sea lion grabbed and pulled a girl into the water by her dress before retreating.
 The child was sitting on a pier side in British Columbia while tourists were illegally feeding the sea lions when the incident took place.
 She was pulled out of the water with minor injuries and received antibiotic prophylactic treatment for seal finger infection from the superficial bite injury.